yuhuang-cst/topwords/README.md

 }
 ```

-Then run the `Makefile` to generate Executable program:
+Then run the `Makefile` to generate executable program:

 ```
 cd examples